Defluencer/dit/linked-data/README.md

 Moderator send ban message to users via GossipSub.
 The message is signed as if a chat message.
 The beacon is updated with the new lists.

 ## Blog
-Micro-blogging & long form.
-Listed in content feed.
+Micro-blogging & long form via markdown files.

 ## Content Feed
 Mutable content feed, create, updates or delete media.

 ## Comments
-Comments are crypto-signed, link to the original content and optionally other comments.
-The list of comments is keep in sync with content feed.
+Comment on any content.

+## Friends
+List of ENS domain name or Beacon CIDs.
+Used to fetch their content and comments.